aamuhic/BIS15W2024_amuhic/study_mt1/mt1_studyguide.md

 ### Pipes ###

-Pipes are feed the output of one function into the input of the following function.
+Pipes feed the output of one function into the input of the following function.
 For example:

 ```